ofiwg/libfabric/man/fi_mr.3.md

   modifies the memory region.
 Use of this flag requires that the endpoint through which the MR is accessed be created with the FI_RMA_EVENT capability.

+When binding the memory region to an endpoint, flags should be 0.

 ## fi_mr_refresh